-Selling a car has income tax implications.
-There are different tax scenarios for businesses and individuals, and you should be aware of how the tax laws affect your personal situation.
+You might not realize that selling a car has potential income tax implications.
+There are different tax scenarios for businesses and individuals, and you should be aware of how tax laws affect your personal situation.

 Businesses May Owe Taxes on Sold Vehicles